 Egg Plunge in the Pool

-Egg Plunge in Pool Who: Children ages 15 and Under When: Time varies by age
+Egg Plunge in Pool Who: Children ages 15 and Under.

 12452 South Galena Park Boulevard

-More than 20,000 eggs that have been filled with candy and prizes.
+Egg Hunt for more than 20,000 eggs that have been filled with candy and prizes.
 Bring your families and come to one of the best Easter egg hunts in the state, organized by Draper City's Youth Council.
-Activities will be held on Saturday, March 30th, 10:00 am sharp at Galena Hills Park (12452 S. Galena Park Blvd. - 550 W. ).
 Ages for kids to participate are from 0 to 12.
 The Easter Bunny will be hopping around visiting kids in the park.
 After the hunt, the kids can also enjoy touring emergency fire vehicles on display in the parking lot.
 Arrive before 10:00 am to participate in the Easter Egg Scramble!

 reviewed on: August 23 2011